Pradeep45-haha/social_media_app/README.md

 and authentication.

 ## New features to be added
-1. One to One chat
+1. One to One chat (work in progress)

 ## Getting Started